 My name is Tanja and I am a 34 year old woman from Tromsø, Norway.

 Outside of work I enjoy hiking and walking.
 I prefer mountains, however, in flat Cambridgeshire I will find any public footpath and walk it.
-Reading fictional books takes up all of my evenings.
-At the moment, cosy crime is my favorite, but I will read Tolkien any time.
+Reading fictional books or watching British period dramas takes up all of my evenings.
+At the moment, cosy crime is my favourite, but I will read Tolkien any time.

 What I have been working on